scodec/hexdump4s/README.template.md

   .print(data)
 ```

 If `data` is defined as a `val`, then it's stored on the stack and resultantly prevents garbage collection of the bits that have already been processed by `print`.
-By declaring it as a `def` instead, the by-name value is passed along all the way to the `render` function we looked at above, where we're then careful to ensure each iteration only references the remainder.
+By declaring it as a `def` instead, the by-name value is passed along all the way to the `render` function we looked at above, where we were careful to ensure each iteration only references the remainder.

-Note we also had to change how we implemented limiting the number of bytes of output -- instead of using `take` on the input, which forces suspended computations, we use `withLengthLimit` on `HexDumpFormat`.
+Note we also had to change how we implemented limiting the number of bytes of output -- instead of using `take` on the input, which forces suspended computations, we used `withLengthLimit` on `HexDumpFormat`.
 We're losing some compositionality here.
 We had to make `print` (and `render`) explicitly support early termination instead of expressing that as a limit on our input.

 This type of streaming computation is very difficult to work with -- it's hard to reason about and hard to get right without lots of testing.
 And we'd like to maintain compositionality of our APIs.
 Thankfully, the [fs2](https://fs2.io) library lets us address these issues.
 Instead of relying on `BitVector.fromInputStream`, we can use fs2's support for reading from files and standard input.